Financial Aid

 If financial aid credited to your expenses exceeds allowable charges due for the term, a check or direct deposit will be prepared for the difference and will be mailed to your current address on file in BANNER or deposited to your bank account upon completion of processing (if you have set up direct deposit with MSU-Northern).
 The refund will usually be available approximately 14 days after the first day of classes of each term.

 Check your billing statement carefully.
 Some types of financial aid appear on your fee bill as credits and others (such as work-study) are paid at other intervals.
-Compare your receipts, which show your aid, against your award letter to reconcile funds awarded to you.
+Compare your receipts, which show your aid, against your financial aid offer letter to reconcile funds awarded to you.
 NOTE: If for any reason you register for classes late or enroll for insufficient credits, your aid will be delayed and possibly adjusted.
 Loan funds will not be credited to your charges until all required documents have been processed.

 Other aid, such as BIA grants and some scholarships arrive in the form of checks.
 These funds will be credited to your student account once you confirm your attendance with the Business Office.
 Please remember, fees and other charges must be paid when due or a late fee may be applied and/or your registration may be canceled.
 If a check does not arrive in time for you to pay your fees and other charges, you are responsible for payment of your bill on the due date.
 If you have specific questions regarding charges or distribution of refunds please contact the Business Office at 406.265.3733.